 Newcastle Diet: Maintaining Weight Loss

-To maintain weight loss, Professor Taylor recommends following the ‘75% rule’ – eating three-quarters of the amount of food that you ate before starting the Newcastle diet.
+To maintain weight loss, Professor Taylor recommends following the ‘75% rule’ – eating three-quarters of the amount of food that you ate before starting the diet.

 How to Use OPTIFAST Shakes on the Newcastle Diet

-Professor Taylor recommends using meal replacement shakes such as OPTIFAST Shakes during the initial eight-week phase of the Newcastle diet.
+Professor Taylor recommends using meal replacement shakes such as OPTIFAST Shakes during the initial eight-week phase.

-OPTIFAST Shakes are available in Banana, Caramel, Vanilla, Strawberry, Chocolate and Coffee flavours, so there’s plenty of variety and they’re easy to make at home or on the go.
+OPTIFAST VLCD Shakes are available in Banana, Caramel, Vanilla, Strawberry, Chocolate and Coffee flavours, so there’s plenty of variety and they’re easy to make at home or on the go.
 All you need to do is add water and shake.